-In a world where this disease is a common concern, many are turning to alternative therapies for solutions.
-Bioresonance therapy, a non-invasive electromagnetic wave treatment, is gaining attention as a potential way to manage cholesterol levels.
+In a world where high cholesterol is a common concern, many are turning to alternative approaches for solutions.
+Bioresonance sessions, a non-invasive electromagnetic wave modality, are gaining attention as a potential way to support cholesterol balance.
 But can it truly make a difference?

 Understanding Cholesterol: The Good and The Bad